 The main square is pretty and lined with restaurants and shops, albeit very touristy.

-It’s also a playground for the wealthy and I’m not only referring to older generations of built-up wealthy.
-There were plenty of very rich young adults accompanied by other very rich young adults, all living their very best and very rich young adult lives.
+It’s also a playground for the wealthy, and I’m not only referring to older generations of built-up wealth.
+Many very rich young adults were accompanied by other very rich young adults, all living their very best and very rich young adult lives.

 Whilst in Hvar, I spent many hours watching rich young adults do their thing while sipping on $7 USD bottles of Corona that were garnished with stupid lemons.